MarcusChok110/MarcusChok110/README.md

 ## Hello, everyone! 👋

-My name is Marcus Chok, a computer science student at the University of Waterloo.
+My name is Marcus Chok, and I'm a computer science student at the University of Waterloo.
 I love working on web applications, frontend or backend!
 You can see some of my side projects below.
 I've worked on many things, from a full-stack expense tracker to an app to manage your MyAnimeList accounts!
 For me, code has always been a way for me to express myself and simplify my life, and that's exactly what you'll see in my repos.

 If you ever want to talk, you can find me on [LinkedIn](https://www.linkedin.com/in/marcus-chok/) or email me at marcus.chok110@gmail.com.